-Berliner Philharmoniker (Berlin Philharmonic Orchestra) plays Ludwig van Beethoven’s Symphony No. 3 in E-flat major, Opus 55.
-Conductor: Herbert von Karajan.
+Conducted by Herbert von Karajan, the Berliner Philharmoniker (Berlin Philharmonic Orchestra) plays Ludwig van Beethoven’s Symphony No. 3 in E-flat major, Opus 55.
 The symphony marks the beginning of the creative middle-period of the German composer.
-It also known as Sinfonia Eroica (Italian), meaning Heroic Symphony in English.
-It was first performed privately in early August, 1804.
+It is also known as Sinfonia Eroica (Italian), meaning Heroic Symphony in English.
+It was first performed privately in early August 1804.
 The first public performance was on 7 April 1805 in Vienna.

 The symphony is in four movements:

 - Marcia funebre: Adagio assai in C minor 16:03